Igor Afrikantov: Life and career

-In 1953 he was awarded the Stalin Prize for the development and commissioning of the diffusion plants that provided the production of highly enriched uranium, in 1958 - the Lenin Prize.
+In 1953 he was awarded the Stalin Prize for the development and commissioning of the diffusion plants that provided the production of highly enriched uranium, and in 1958, the Lenin Prize.

 II Afrikantov supervised the design of 9 industrial uranium-graphite reactors and 5 heavy water reactors.
 He headed the work of OKBM to design and master the production of the world's first fast neutron power reactor with sodium coolant BN-350 and BN-600.

 Memorial

-In 1998, Afrikantov was named after FSUE OKBM (now the Federal Research and Production Center for Nuclear Engineering OKBM Afrikantov).
+In 1998, Igor Afrikantov's name was used to name the Federal State Unitary Enterprise with full name "Experimental Design Bureau of Mechanical Engineering named after I. I. Afrikantov".
+It is now known as the Federal Research and Production Center for Nuclear Engineering OKBM Afrikantov.

 Awards and titles

 In 1960 he was awarded the Hero of Socialist Labor.
 He was also awarded the Order of Lenin (in 1951, 1959, and 1960), the Order of the Red Banner of Labor (1954), the Order of the Red Star (1945), the Order of the Badge of Honor (1944) and the Medal "For Valiant Labour in the Great Patriotic War 1941–1945".